LennyGonz/JavaScript-CheatSheet/README.md

 > When we execute `multiplyByTwo(10)` Javascript creates a execution context
 > Inside we run the code of a function and keep track of the variables inside the function definition using Local Memory
 >
 > Engine: Line one.
-There’s a variable!
-Cool.
-Let’s store it in the Global Memory.
+There’s a variable → Let’s store it in the Global Memory.
 >
 > Engine: Line two.
-I see a function declaration.
-Cool.
-Let’s store that in the Global Memory too!
+I see a function declaration → Let’s store that in the Global Memory too!
 >
 > Engine: Line 3.
 Declare a variable and the output is the return value of the execution of multiplyByTwo(num)
 >